 (l) The draft report and final report shall not comment on:

-(1) the utility’s preferred resource plan; or
+(1) the utility’s selection of its preferred resource plan; or

 (2) any resource action chosen by the utility.

 (m) Upon appropriate notice to the utility and interested parties, the director may extend the deadlines for issuance of the draft report and the final report.